Just Started Work? Go Forth and Multiply

 When you're venturing deeper into the world of "adulting", you're bound to transact or even invest more – you probably won't have a choice.

 But if you have a DBS Multiplier account and credit your salary into any DBS or POSB account, it works extra hard in the interest department.
+Even if you’re a freelancer in the gig economy, you can join the higher-interest category by crediting your dividends into any DBS or POSB account.
+This is just the “entry pass”.

 The more you add on, the more interest you earn.
 Interest game strong.